Sandhiya-panch/Website/Readme.md

 ## About

-This website is developed for **[Your Event Management Company Name]**, a company specializing in organizing and managing events such as weddings, corporate events, concerts, and more.
+This website is developed for SanSquare Events, a company specializing in organizing and managing events such as weddings, corporate events, concerts, and more.
 The website provides information about our services, showcases past events in our portfolio, and allows potential clients to contact us for inquiries and quotes.

 ## Features